AlphaFold Distillation for Protein Design: Introduction

+In parallel, recent advancements have also greatly enhanced protein representation learning \citep{rives2021biological, zhang2022protein}, structure prediction from sequences \citep{jumper2021highly, baek2021accuraterosettafold}, and conditional protein sequence generation \citep{das2021accelerated, anishchenko2021novo}.
+While inverse protein folding has traditionally focused on sequences with resolved structures, which represent less than 0.1\% of known protein sequences, a recent study improved performance by training on millions of AlphaFold-predicted structures \citep{hsu2022learning}.
+Despite this success, large-scale training is computationally expensive.
+A more efficient method could be to use a pre-trained forward folding model to guide the training of the inverse folding model.

-In this work we construct a framework where the inverse folding model is trained using a loss objective that consists of regular sequence reconstruction loss, augmented with an additional \emph{structure consistency loss (SC)} (see Fig.~\ref{fig:DesignOverview} for the system overview).
-The straightforward way of implementing this would be to use forward protein folding models, e.g., AlphaFold, to estimate the structure from generated sequence, compare it with ground truth and compute TM score to regularize the training.
-However, a challenge in using Alphafold (or similar) directly is the computational cost associated with its inference(see Fig.~\ref{fig:times}), as well as the need of ground truth reference structure.
-Internal confidence structure metrics from the forward folding model can be used instead.
-However, that approach is still slow for the in-the-loop inverse folding model optimization.
-To address this, in our work we: \textbf{(i)} Perform \emph{knowledge distillation} on AlphaFold and include the resulting model, AFDistill (frozen), as part of the regularized training of the inverse folding model (we term this loss structure consistency (SC) loss).
-The main properties of AFDistill model are that it is fast, accurate and end-to-end differentiable. \textbf{(ii)} Perform extensive evaluations, where the results on standard structure-guided sequence design benchmarks show that our proposed system outperforms existing baselines in terms of lower perplexity and higher amino acid recovery, while maintaining closeness to original protein structure.
-More interestingly, we improve diversity in the designed sequences, one of the main goals of protein design.
-As a result of a trade-off between sequence recovery vs structure recovery, our regularized model yields better sequence diversity for a given structure, consistent with the fact that even small (35-40 amino acid) protein fold holds a `sequence capacity' exceeding $10^{23}$~\citep{tian2017many}.
-Note that our regularization technique is not limited to the inverse folding design and, as we show, can be applied to other applications, such as sequence-based protein infilling, where we also observe performance improvement over the baseline. \textbf{(iii)} Finally, the estimated structure consistency metric can either be used as part of the regularization of an inverse folding or infilling, during any other protein optimization tasks (e.g., \citep{moffat2021using}) which would benefit from structural consistency estimation of the designed protein sequence, or as a cheap surrogate of AlphaFold that provides scoring of a given protein, reflecting its structural content.
+In this work we construct a framework where the inverse folding model is trained using a loss objective that consists of regular sequence reconstruction loss, augmented with an additional \emph{structure consistency loss (SC)} (see Fig.~\ref{fig:DesignOverview} for system overview).
+One way of implementing this would be to use folding models, e.g., AlphaFold, to estimate structure from generated sequence, compare it with ground truth and compute TM score to regularize the training.
+However, a challenge in using Alphafold (or similar) directly is computational cost of inference (see Fig.~\ref{fig:times}), and the need of ground truth reference structure.
+Internal confidence structure metrics from folding model can be used instead.
+However, that approach is still slow for the in-the-loop optimization.
+To address this, we: